Foundation Models for Bioacoustics -- a Comparative Review: Comparative Analysis

 \paragraph{Training data} On BEANS, the baseline models trained on AudioSet are competitive and outperform many bioacoustic models.
 BEATs achieves the third-best performance (97.98 AUROC with attentive probing), only outperformed by BEATs$_{NLM}$ (98.57 AUROC) and BirdMAE (98.18 AUROC).
 BEATs$_{NLM}$ is further aligned using a large amount of bioacoustic data.
+Among linear probing only, the mixed-source model Perch~2.0 (trained on \gls{xc}, \gls{ina}, \gls{asa}, and \gls{fsd}) achieves the strongest BEANS score (97.78 AUROC), competitive with attentive probing of the top models.
 Contrary to the results of Ghani et al.~\cite{ghani_global_2023}, bird-trained models do not outperform general audio models when those are evaluated with attentive probing.
-The representations learned from AudioSet are therefore applicable to bioacoustics when extracted sophisticatedly.
-Interestingly, pure bioacoustic models trained on bird sounds (except ViT$_{INS}$) perform better than mixed-source models (except BEATs$_{NLM}$).
+The representations learned from AudioSet are therefore applicable to bioacoustics when extracted in a more sophisticated manner.
 Bioacoustic pretraining data does not guarantee better performance, as shown by ViT$_{INS}$, which is trained on the INS dataset but achieves only 92.68 AUROC with attentive probing, underperforming general audio models like BEATs.

-On BirdSet, the specialised bird sound classification models (BirdMAE, ConvNext$_{BS}$, Perch) excel, setting the highest scores of 86.54, 85.75, and 85.63 AUROC respectively.
-BEATs$_{NLM}$ with its diverse training set shows improvements (84.55 AUROC) compared to BEATs which is trained solely on AudioSet (82.28 AUROC).
+On BirdSet, Perch~2.0 with restricted evaluation far surpasses all other models (90.78 AUROC), indicating that its diverse multi-taxa supervised training (\gls{xc}, \gls{ina}, \gls{asa}, \gls{fsd}) produces a classification head that generalises strongly to bird soundscape tasks.
+Among probing-based strategies, the specialised bird sound classification models (BirdMAE, ConvNext$_{BS}$, Perch) excel, setting the high scores of 86.54, 85.75, and 85.63 AUROC respectively.
+BEATs$_{NLM}$ with its diverse training set shows improvements (84.55 AUROC) compared to BEATs, which is trained solely on AudioSet (82.28 AUROC).
 The general audio models (AudioMAE, BEATs, EAT) perform well, but do not reach the performance of the bird-specific models.
 BioLingual also shows good performance (82.51 AUROC), while the bioacoustic pretraining data of AVES (74.48 AUROC), SurfPerch (79.55 AUROC), and ViT$_{INS}$ (71.00 AUROC) does not lead to better performance.
-The addition of more diverse data, including \gls{rs}, degrades the performance of SurfPerch compared to Perch.
+The addition of more diverse data, including \gls{rs}, is associated with lower performance of SurfPerch compared to Perch.
 Surprisingly, BirdAVES (78.87 AUROC) and ProtoCLR (78.95 AUROC), both using large amounts of bird sound data, do not perform particularly well, showing that training data alone is not a guarantee for success.